Countries to Consider for Hiring Remote Developers (2026)

 4. Brazil

-Brazil has the largest developer workforce in Latin America and one of the largest in the world.
-The sheer scale of the talent pool means you can find specialists in virtually any stack or domain.
-Sao Paulo is a global tech hub in its own right, home to Nubank, iFood, and hundreds of well-funded startups.
-The main consideration is that English proficiency is lower on average than in Spanish-speaking LatAm countries, so vetting for communication skills is essential.
+Sao Paulo is a global tech hub in its own right: home to Nubank, iFood, and hundreds of well-funded startups.
+The catch?
+English proficiency is lower on average than in Spanish-speaking LatAm countries, so vetting for communication skills is essential.

 Learn more about hiring developers in Brazil ›